 Point system – Employees receive points based on their role and receive tips according to their total point value.
-Let’s pretender three servers (10 points each), two bartenders (5 pts.) and one busser (5 pts.) split $1,500 in tips.
+Let’s pretend three servers (10 points each), two bartenders (5 pts.), and one busser (5 pts.) split $1,500 in tips.

 - Servers x 3 (30 pts.)